bregmanh/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.
 This fun little project aims to mainly improve my front-end skills such as user interaction, responsive design, and error handling.

-It was built with HTML, CSS, SASS, JS, jQuery and AJAX front-end skills, and Node, Express and MongoDB for the back-end.
+It was built with HTML, CSS, SASS, JS, jQuery and AJAX for the front-end, and Node, Express and MongoDB for the back-end.

 ## Features and Functionality